MicrosoftDocs/win32/desktop-src/Msi/ice35.md

-﻿---
+---
-Description: 'ICE35 validates that components containing compressed files stored in a cabinet file are not set to run from source.
-With Windows Installer 2.0 or later, this restriction has been removed.' ms.assetid: 'b4df27e2-9790-4b18-a173-25fa8b0ecd4d'
+Description: ICE35 validates that components containing compressed files stored in a cabinet file are not set to run from source.
+With Windows Installer 2.0 or later, this restriction has been removed. ms.assetid: b4df27e2-9790-4b18-a173-25fa8b0ecd4d
 title: ICE35
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # ICE35